Java-Discord/JavaBot/README.md

   enabledByDefault: false
   privileges:
     - type: ROLE
-      id: jam_admin_rid
+      id: jam.adminRoleId
     - type: USER
       id: 235439851263098880
 ```
-In this example, we define that the `jam-admin` command is first of all, *not enabled by default*, and also we say that anyone from the `jam_admin_rid` role (as found using `new Database().getConfigRole(guild, "roles." + this.id);` from the MongoDB).
+In this example, we define that the `jam-admin` command is first of all, *not enabled by default*, and also we say that anyone from the `jam.adminRoleId` role (as found using `Bot.config.getJam().getAdminRoleId()`).
 Additionally, we also say that the user whose id is `235439851263098880` is allowed to use this command.
+See `BotConfig#resolve(String)` for more information about how role names are resolved at runtime.